 If you are looking to use a DSLR or mirrorless system, there are few things you need to think about.
 Are they full-frame or cropped?

-You’ll find more information about the different camera types you can use for real estate photography.
+You’ll find more information here about the different camera types you can use for real estate photography.

-A wide space, with little space to move with need a wider lens.
+A wide space, with little space to move around, requires a wider lens.
 A 24 mm or lower focal length is perfect for this scenario.

 If you have a large space, and freedom to move, you can get away with a standard lens.
 Detail shots can work with an 85 mm portrait lens.